iansinnott/canvas-rendering-take-2/README.md

 **NOTE:** The build is currently only for development.
 There is no distinction between prod and dev yet.
 Just one `webpack.config.js`.
 Just something to be aware of.

+## Improvements

+* Implement an actual game board with tiles
+  * Split images out so terrain can have a type
+  * Don't allow player to pass through trees
+* Make monster move
+  * Add simple avoidance AI